 A broken voice, and his whole function suiting

 With forms to his conceit? and all for nothing!

 What’s Hecuba to him, or he to Hecuba,

 That he should weep for her?

 What did it matter to a seventeenth century actor that tragic events had befallen a Greek city?
-Nothing, yet the lines are acted as though every moment was in pesonal experience, that everything described was being felt at first hand by the actor himelf.
+Nothing, yet the lines are acted as though every moment was in personal experience, that everything described was being felt at first hand by the actor himself.